The Application Deadline for Fall 2024 has passed.

-The application portal for Fall 2024 admissions will open around September 5, 2023, and applications are due December 27, 2023.
+The application portal for Fall 2025 admissions will open in early September 2024, and applications are due December 16, 2024.

 The Pharmaceutical Sciences Graduate Program only accepts applications to begin studies in the fall semester; the December deadline is intended for those who wish to begin study in the subsequent fall semester.